ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR009-domain-event-notifications.md

         }
 ```

+While passing `AppEnv` around makes function signatures shorter, it also makes
-Passing AppEnv, function signatures become opaque with respect to dependencies.
+them opaque with respect to dependencies.
+From the signature of `runAsync` and
-From the signature of `runAsync` and `publish`, we cannot infer their
+`publish`, we cannot infer their dependencies: it could be none, it could all of
-dependencies.
-Testing has also become more cumbersome as we need to construct an
+`AppEnv`.
+Testing also becomes more cumbersome as we need to construct an
-AppEnv and be aware of which parts to mock based on calls into AppEnv.
+`AppEnv` and be manually aware of which parts to fake.
+The compiler doesn't
+guide us.

-Focusing on actual needs, we don't need the flexibility of the Notification
+Focusing on actual needs, we don't need the flexibility of the `Notification`
-module.
-We like notification handlers to run immediately (and not later on a
+module above.
+We want notification handlers to run immediately, so that if they
-queue), so that database changes they make become part of a single transaction.
+make database changes, they become part of a single transaction.
+Thus, directly
-Thus, directly dispatching from `runAsync` to
+dispatching from `runAsync` to `SomeOtherAggregate.SomeEventNotificationAsync`
-`SomeOtherAggregate.SomeEventNotificationAsync` suffices.
+suffices.

-Think of each aggregate as a "micro-service" an message passing as in-process
-communication between two "services".

 ## Consequences

-The benefit of direct dispatch is that at compile time we know which
+The benefits of direct dispatch is that at compile time we know which
 notification handlers to dispatch to and therefore which dependencies to pass
 into `runAsync`.
-From prior experience, it usually comes down to a repository
+From prior experience, it usually comes down to a repository.
-only.
-We wouldn't update the database or dispatch an email through a
+We shouldn't dispatch an email through a notification handler, for instance.
-notification handler, for instance.
-Notifications are only for notifying another
+Notifications are for notifying another aggregate instead of directly reaching
-aggregate instead of directly reach into it's state, possibly violating its
+into it, possibly violating its invariants.
-invariants.